aodn/data-discovery-ai/data-discovery-ai/README_b.md

 - 'AODN Discovery Parameter Vocabulary'

+- 'AODN Parameter Category Vocabulary'

+- 'AODN Platform Vocabulary'

 There are many metadata records that have no keywords or keywords that are not using a well known vocabularies.
 Given the mapping rules based on metadata records which have AODN vocabularies, we aim to develop a machine learning model to predict the AODN keywords for these uncategorised datasets, in order to provide suggestions that can be used by the Data Discovery portal or other applications.

 Based on the query result from ElasticSearch, we currently identified **1075** over **9856** records which have no keywords (filed `_source.themes` is empty).
 These records are prepared as the target dataset that we are going to look after for this classification task.

-Similarly, we also identified **1643** over **9856** records that have keywords using AODN vocabularies ('AODN Organisation Vocabulary', 'AODN Instrument Vocabulary', 'AODN Discovery Parameter Vocabulary').
-This is the sample dataset we are going to work with to train the model.
+Similarly, we also identified **1668** over **9856** records that have keywords using the above listed AODN vocabularies.
+This is the dataset we are going to work with to train the model.
 Two datasets are prepared for these records: one nested dataset which contains metadata title and description; and one flatterned dataset which contains keywords information.

 A live example of an IMOS dataset [IMOS SOOP Underway Data from AIMS Vessel RV Solander Trip 6397 From 17 Mar 2016 To 23 Mar 2016](https://geonetwork-edge.edge.aodn.org.au/geonetwork/srv/eng/catalog.search#/metadata/52b58d9a-a0b4-4396-be8e-a9e5e2b493f0/formatters/xsl-view?root=div&view=advanced), which uses AODN vocabulary for keywords, is structured in our prepared dataset 'sample_AODN_vocabs_flattern' as follows: